A lot has changed in the foam industry over the past few years with several foam derivatives as being the most commonly used for orthotic manufacture.

 Footbionics uses a specially formulated and unique foam blend.
-This combines both EVA and PE foams in the initial foam manufacture process to provide a product with combined PE and EVA properties.
+This combines both PE and EVA foams in the initial foam manufacture process to provide a product with combined PE and EVA properties.
 The stiffer PE foam provides for shape retention whilst EVA provides a great feel and shock absorbency to the orthotic.
 Footbionics are still one of the few companies to uniquely combine both foams in this way.
 Footbionics foams are made in several different densities for additional cushioning or additional support.
 Being heat mouldable means that you can custom fit our products for the best possible fit and end result.
 Look out for our new Sugarcane Foam....

-This is widely used in the athletic footwear industry.
-Almost every sockliner in an athletic shoe uses OrthoLite of some density and thickness.
+Almost every sockliner in an athletic shoe now uses OrthoLite.
 The benefits of OrthoLite are significant in fact each year, over 100 million pairs of athletic and outdoor shoes are built with OrthoLite as their insole technology.
 In less than five years, OrthoLite has become the most recognised brand of insole found in all the top brands in the shoe industry.
 We use 2mm ortholite as a comfort layer just beneath our topcovers in several of our models.

 - Breathable for a cooler foot – OrthoLite is an open-cell foam.
 This allows air to circulate around the foot, keeping the foot cooler inside the shoe particularly during physical activity.

 - Moisture management – As the open cell structure of OrthoLite foam helps to create an airflow system, moisture is also channelled away from the foot.